aster-nikolalukic/rabbit/README.md

 After this command by default you run RabbitAPI also own Host server on default port 80 [http].

 In folder `frontend\web` you can find web client part.For this web client part no need for builds in dev regime.
-Only for final production you will need to run
+Only for final production you will need to run build command.